hemantreddy/theatre-booking/README.md

 # Movie Theatre Seating

-This algorithm attempts to fulfil the reservation requests, taking into account the size and buffer required between each booking.
+This algorithm attempts to fulfil the reservation requests, taking into account the size and buffer of seats required between each booking.

-## Assumptions
+### Assumptions

 * Rows are labelled from A - J and, and screen is closest to the A row.
 * If the system gets a request where the number of seats requested is greater than any contiguous available seats, the request is denied, and we move on to the next request.
+* Best seats are defined by the distance between screen and seats.
+Higher the distance, better the seats.

-## Approach
+### Approach
 * Always fill from the J left corner, and go towards right for seats and bottom for rows, making sure you utilise all the seats properly.
 * Every row class has the ``maxiumContinuousAvailable`` count and the ``firstAvailableSeat`` pointer at which that count starts.
 This helps us evaluate which row would work out best for which seat

-## Steps to run the project
+### Steps to run the project
 To compile the project, open your terminal and go to the root directory of the project, and run the following command